Bryan Sutton: Hot Rize

 Bryan was asked to join the bluegrass quartet Hot Rize in 2002.
 He has toured and recorded with them ever since, and has only missed one show since they re-formed.

 Session work and touring

-In addition to Skaggs and Hot Rize, Sutton has toured with the Dixie Chicks, Jerry Douglas, Sam Bush, Béla Fleck, Hot Rize, Chris Thile, Tony Rice and others.
+In addition to Skaggs and Hot Rize, Sutton has toured with the Dixie Chicks, Jerry Douglas, Sam Bush, Béla Fleck, Chris Thile, Tony Rice and others.

 In 2007-08, Sutton toured with Chris Thile & The How to Grow a Band, a project which later turned into the Punch Brothers.

-Bryan is one of the most in-demand session players in Nashville, and recently produced a record for Della Mae and the Cash Cabin.
+Bryan recently produced a record for Della Mae and the Cash Cabin.
 His style is a unique blend of staccato mixed with powerful chromatic and melodic movements which is integrated into the more common bluegrass, blues and folk leads that are common to the genre.

 Other projects

 In June, 2011 he launched the Online Bluegrass Guitar School with Bryan Sutton, as part of the ArtistWorks Academy of Bluegrass.

 In 2013, Sutton recorded the album Ready for the Times with T. Michael Coleman and David Holt.
 They recorded the album as a tribute to Doc Watson.
 The trio got together in 2011, and have performed frequently under the name Deep River Rising.